Fflecsi: Denbigh

 Fflecsi operates a service area in Denbigh and Henllan, replacing the 66 bus route.
 The services are operating in partnership with M&H coaches.
 The area covers Denbigh Town centre and the B5382 road up to Henllan.
 The service is charged at £1.50 for a single, and £2.70 for a return trip.

 Blaenau Gwent

 On 14 June 2021, fflecsi was introduced to Blaenau Gwent, replacing routes E2 and E4.
 The service area is split into two zones, 1 and 2.
 Zone 1 centred on Ebbw Vale and Rassau Industrial Estate.
 Zone 2 spanning south (mainly along A467) from Brynmawr to Llanhilleth.
 The two zones border each other at Garnlydan and near Beaufort.
 The services are operating in partnership with Stagecoach and Blaenau Gwent County Borough Council.
 Zone 1 also serves Ysbyty Aneurin Bevan and Ysbyty'r Tri Chwm.

-In December 2022, the service im Blaenau Gwent was reported to increase passenger numbers by 17%, with more than 23,000 trips recorded over six months from June 2022 to December 2022.
+In December 2022, the service in Blaenau Gwent was reported to increase passenger numbers by 17%, with more than 23,000 trips recorded over six months from June 2022 to December 2022.
+The service was set to end in June 2023.